TemApex/payday2-vtc/README.md

 Various Text Changes, now with way more changes and a lot less text!

 **Fixable Issues:**
-- The Ukrainian Prisoner update rewrote the main menu in almost the same way I did, so I need to remove the duplicated strings.
 - Heist specific "You require X item" strings are unchanged.
 These are low priority.
 - There are a few unchanged hints, but these are super low priority.
 I'll still change them if I remember though.